Zitao-Shuai/Zitao-shuai.github.io/index.md

 ---

 ## About Me
 Hi!
-I'm Zitao Shuai [帅子滔], I'm currently a master's student in the EECS department at the [University of Michigan](https://umich.edu/).
-I'm advised by Prof.[Liyue Shen](https://liyueshen.engin.umich.edu/) in the University of Michigan and I'm fortunate to work with Prof.[Kun Kuang](https://kunkuang.github.io/) during my undergraduate in Zhejiang University.
-I got my bachelor's degree in Computer Science and my bachelor's degree in Finance from [Zhejiang University](https://www.zju.edu.cn/english/).
+I'm Zitao Shuai, I'm currently an incoming PhD student at UCLA Computer Science Department.
+I'm fortunate to work with Prof.[Liyue Shen](https://liyueshen.engin.umich.edu/) at the [University of Michigan](https://umich.edu/) during my master’s studies, and with Prof.[Kun Kuang](https://kunkuang.github.io/) at [Zhejiang University](https://www.zju.edu.cn/english/) during my undergraduate studies.
 And I'm also a member of [CKC Honors College](http://ckc.zju.edu.cn/ckcen/).

+I have broad interests in Research Interests in AI for Healthcare, Trustworthy AI, and Multimodal representation learning.

 ## Research Interests